EgonAxel/Barskollen_FrontEnd/README.md

 Mac users will need to install [Xcode](https://developer.apple.com/xcode/) to be able to run the application.

-Run the command 'pip install' in your terminal window to install all the relevant dependencies
+After that, run the command 'pip install' in your terminal window.
+The command will then install all the relevant dependencies for the application.

 ```bash
 pip install